Skip to main content

 • “The voice acting and character design is stellar, and it really captures the cyberpunk vibe of 90s anime.”

-• “There’s not a ton of character development either; more time is spent on legacy characters from the last game than the new ones introduced here; by the end of the game we know very little about the protagonist herself and it feels like a waste given she has full voice acting and a presumably established character compared to 2064 ROM’s faceless protagonist: we learn that ES88 has parents who she misses, apparently, she has a crush on her bodyguard, and she’s a fan of a specific manga/anime.”
+• “There’s not a ton of character development either; more time is spent on legacy characters from the last game than the new ones introduced here.
+By the end of the game, we know very little about the protagonist herself, and it feels like a waste given she has full voice acting and a presumably established character compared to 2064 ROM’s faceless protagonist.
+We learn that ES88 has parents who she misses, apparently has a crush on her bodyguard, and is a fan of a specific manga/anime.”

 • “You can probably accept the ending based on what little information you know, but it's not a satisfying experience since you missed out on all the character development, setup/payoff, tension-building, and so on.”